vominhtri231/Notes/Java/Core/Serialize/Basic idea.md

 ABC e = (ABC) in.readObject(); // ABC implements serializable
 ```

-=> The puporse of serialization is to transfer objects from one VM to another or save to files for later retriving (in Wicket).
+=> The purpose of serialization is to transfer objects from one VM to another or save files for later retrieving (in Wicket).